AmirhosseinAzimyzadeh/Crypti/README.md

 # Crypti
-is an simple application to encrypt or decrypt a string (text) with CBC Algorithm  that generate key automatically.
+is a simple application to encrypt or decrypt a string (text) with CBC Algorithm  that generate key automatically.

 ## Copyright